 ART 149: PRINTMAKING: LITHOGRAPHY II, 3 credit hrs.

 Continuance of ART 059.
-Course maintains the same aims, structure, and evaluation as ART 059.
-Concentration will be in lithographic processes found to have been most conducive to the development of the student's individual artistic identity.
+This course maintains the same aims, structure, and evaluation as ART 059.
+Lithographic processes found to have been most conducive to the development of the student's individual artistic identity will be focused upon and advanced.
 Aluminum plate, photo, and color lithography will be introduced.
-Prereq.: ART 059.

 ART 150: SPECIAL TOPICS IN GRAPHIC DESIGN, 3 credit hrs.